Though the semiconductor industry has experienced recent instabilities in sales, there is a promise with the implementation of 5G.

 A Widening Impact

-5G is expected to disrupt many industries, including mission-critical services, fixed wireless access, augmented reality, and the internet of things (IIOT) — all of which use semiconductors.
-Smartphones alone will account for much of the growth so that microchip companies will be affected in a very real way, up around 7% in 2020, after a 22% drop in 2019.
+5G is expected to disrupt many industries, including mission-critical services, fixed wireless access, augmented reality, and the internet of things (IIOT).
+All of which use semiconductors.
+Smartphones alone will account for much of the growth.
+Microchip companies will be affected in a very real way.
+Increasing 7% in 2020, after a 22% drop in 2019.

-The semiconductor industry is expected to see a recovery that should be in full force by the second half of 2020.
-Data centers, industrial, automotive, and IoT will also grow and drive industry demand, meaning there is nothing to fear, especially if you are working tirelessly in the wireless industry.
-With collaborative tools such as Autodesk’s Fusion 360, working in such industries has become a much smoother process.
+The semiconductor industry is expected to see a recovery.
+This should be in full force by the second half of 2020.
+Data centers, industrial, automotive, and IoT will also grow.
+Thus driving industry demand, meaning there is nothing to fear, especially if you are working tirelessly in the wireless industry.
+With collaborative tools such as Autodesk Fusion 360, working in such industries has become a much smoother process.